sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Metafont and macros for Euro sign
+Short desc    : Metafont and macros for Euro sign
 URL          : http://tug.org/texlive/
-Лицензия     : Eurosym
+License      : Eurosym
-Описание     : The European currency symbol for the Euro implemented in
+Descript     : The European currency symbol for the Euro implemented in
              : Metafont, using the official European Commission dimensions,
              : and providing several shapes (normal, slanted, bold, outline).
              : The package also includes a LaTeX package which defines the